 Orla qualified as a solicitor in 2020 following training with a well-established Dublin law firm.

 She has gained a broad range of experience within the litigation department and has acted for large statutory bodies and commercial clients.

 She holds a Bachelor of Civil Law from Dublin City University and is currently undertaking the Finance Law Diploma with the Law Society of Ireland.

 Prior to her legal qualification, Orla worked in the banking litigation and security enforcement teams of two of Ireland’s pillar banks.

 For new clients, we will have a phone or video consultation to discuss your matter.
-This allows for us to review you contracts, correspondence, and other materials related to your matter.
-It is important that we are fully informed on your situations and what you want to achieve by hiring a solicitor.
-While there is no obligation to retain the firm to assist or represent you, the consultation will help you understanding your situation and any legal options that are available to you.
+This allows for us to review your contracts, correspondence, and other materials related to your matter.
+It is important that we are fully informed of your situation and what you want to achieve by hiring a solicitor.
+While there is no obligation to retain the firm to assist or represent you, the consultation will help you understand your situation and any legal options that are available to you.
 This appointment is an opportunity to speak with a qualified solicitor to see whether we mutually move forward to formal engagement.